Calipers: Zero error

 The method to use a vernier scale or caliper with zero error is to use the formula "actual reading = main scale + vernier scale − (zero error)".
 Zero error may arise due to knocks that affect the calibration at 0.00 mm when the jaws are perfectly closed or just touching each other.
 Positive zero error refers to the fact that when the jaws of the vernier caliper are just closed, the reading is a positive reading away from the actual reading of 0.00 mm.
 If the reading is 0.10 mm, the zero error is referred to as +0.10 mm.
 Negative zero error refers to the fact that when the jaws of the vernier caliper are just closed, the reading is a negative reading away from the actual reading of 0.00 mm.
 If the reading is −0.08 mm, the zero error is referred to as −0.08 mm.

+Abbe error

+Calipers with measurement axes displaced from the object being measured suffer from Abbe error if the jaws are not perpendicular due to manufacturing tolerances.
+Unlike zero error, the amount of Abbe error depends on the offset.